-Usage: Ascend-Disconnect-Cause can return any of the values listed in Table 9-12.
+Usage: Ascend-Disconnect-Cause can return any of the values listed in Table 9-10.

-Table 9-12.Ascend-Disconnect-Cause codes
+Table 9-10.
+Ascend-Disconnect-Cause codes

-Code Description

-0 No reason.
+Code Description 0 No reason.
 1 The event was not a disconnect.
 2 The reason for the disconnect is unknown.
 This code can appear when the remote connection goes down.
 3 The call has disconnected.
 4 CLID authentication has failed.

-These codes can appear if a disconnect occurs during the initial modem connection.
+These codes can ap opear if a disconnect occurs during the initial modem connection.
 10 The modem never detected DCD.
 11 The modem detected DCD, but became inactive.

-Code Description 12 The result codes could not be parsed.
+12 The result codes could not be parsed.
 These codes are related to immediate Telnet and raw TCP disconnects during a terminal server session.
 20 The user exited normally from the terminal server.
 21 The user exited from the terminal server because the idle timer expired.
 22 The user exited normally from a Telnet session.
 23 The user could not switch to SLIP or PPP because the remote host had no IP address or because the dynamic pool could not assign one.
 24 The user exited normally from a raw TCP session.
 25 The login process ended because the user failed to enter a correct password after three attempts.
 26 The raw TCP option is not enabled.
 27 The login process ended because the user typed Ctrl-C. 28 The terminal server session has ended.
 29 The user closed the virtual connection 30 The virtual connection has ended.
 31 The user exited normally from an Rlogin session 32 The user selected an invalid Rlogin option.
 33 The MAX has insufficient resources for the terminal server session.
+These codes conce These codes concern PPP connections.

+Table 9-10.
+Ascend-Disconnect-Cause codes

-These codes conce ern PPP connections.
-40 PPP LCP negotiation timed out while waiting for a response from a peer.
+Code Description 40 PPP LCP negotiation timed out while waiting for a response from a peer.
 41 There was a failure to converge on PPP LCP negotiations.
 42 PPP PAP authentication failed.
 43 PPP CHAP authentication failed.
 44 Authentication failed from the remote server.
 45 The peer sent a PPP Terminate Request.

-Table 9-12.Ascend-Disconnect-Cause codes (continued)

-Code Description

 46 LCP got a close request from the upper layer while LCP was in an open state.
 47 LCP closed because no NCPs were open.
 48 LCP closed because it could not determine to which MP bundle it should add the user.
 49 LCP closed because the MAX could not add any more channels to an MP session.
 These codes are related to immediate Telnet and raw TCP disconnects, and contain more specific information than the Telnet and TCP codes listed earlier in this table.
 50 The Raw TCP or Telnet internal session tables are full.
 51 Internal resources are full.
 52 The IP address for the Telnet host is invalid.
 53 The MAX could not resolve the hostname.
 54 The MAX detected a bad or missing port number.
+The TCP stack can session.
 The TCP stack can return these disconnect codes during an immediate Telnet or raw TCP session.
 60 The host reset the TCP connection.
 61 The host refused the TCP connection.
 62 The TCP connection timed out.
 63 A foreign host closed the TCP connection.
 64 The TCP network was unreachable.
 65 The TCP host was unreachable.
 66 The TCP network was administratively unreachable.
 67 The TCP host was administratively unreachable.

-68 The TCP port was unreachable.

-These are additiona al disconnect codes.

-100 The session timed out because there was no activity on a PPP link.

-101 The session failed for security reasons.

-102 The session ended for callback.

-Table 9-12.Ascend-Disconnect-Cause codes (continued)
+Table 9-10.
+Ascend-Disconnect-Cause codes